kalsandbrook/CS39440-Major-Project/docs/Final_Report/kas143_ProjectReport_2024.typ

 C++ was chosen for the main application due to its unrivalled performance, high suitability for Object-Oriented problems and, via use of the Qt@qt platform, a native and robust UI framework.
 Python was chosen for the API module due to its excellent networking libraries and ease of use, along with its libraries for fuzzy string matching.

-The Qt Framework also boasts an extensive range of documentation and tutorials available online, making it an attractive choice for this project.
+// The Qt Framework also boasts an extensive range of documentation and tutorials available online, making it an attractive choice for this project.
 It also has cross-platform capabilities, allowing the application to be shipped on the _Windows_, _MacOS_ and _Linux_ operating systems. #footnote[However, the project was developed with a focus on Linux compatibility, with support for other operating systems coming second.]

+The Qt Framework has two main approaches for GUI development.
+Qt Widgets, which is more representative of a traditional desktop application, and Qt Quick, which is a more modern approach using the QML language.
+Qt Quick is well suited for rapid development, as QML is a declarative language that integrates with JavaScript-like syntax.
+However, Qt Quick also poses two problems for this project - the first being that it is not as performant as Qt Widgets, and the second being that it introduces a level of separation between the UI and the backend that would require more work to integrate with the C++ backend.
+For these reasons, Qt Widgets was chosen as the more suitable option for this project.

 Another advantage of using Python for the API module is that it allows for easy packaging of the module into an executable, which can be used standalone of the main program, allowing for easy testing and debugging of the module.
 This was achieved using the pyinstaller@pyinstaller library.

 Finally, the method of persistent data storage had to be considered.
 Due to the nature of the data being stored, a relational database was chosen as the method of storage, in particular an SQLite database, due to its lightweight nature and ease of use.
 In a bigger project, a more robust database system such as PostgreSQL could be considered.

 === Alternative Approaches

 // Rust - no mature UI tooling - maybe a cursory mention to areweguiyet (as a footnote) - using Qt bindings wouldnt be worth it as it's essentially coding in C++ at that point.